Coins of the Romanian leu: Socialist Republic of Romania

+These images are to scale at 2.5 pixels per millimetre.
+For table standards, see the coin specification table.

 Post-Communist Romania

 Following the end of the communist regime, a new coinage was introduced between 1990 and 1992, consisting of 1 leu in cooper clad steel, 5 and 10 lei in nickel-plated steel, 20 and 50 lei in brass clad steel and nickel-plated steel 100 lei.